nikhilsingh-parihar/ComplexGaussianRandomGenerator/README.md

 # ComplexGaussianRandomVectorGenerator
-This code generates complex Gaussian random vectors with the any arbitrary covariance matrix
+In Matlab, existing functions typically generate random vectors assuming either an identity covariance matrix or a constant multiple thereof.
+This repository addresses the gap by offering a solution to generate complex Gaussian random vectors with arbitrary covariance matrices.
+The provided code enables users to generate random vectors based on any desired covariance matrix, offering flexibility and precision in statistical simulations and analyses.